King’s health ‘heading in positive trajectory’ ahead of accession anniversary

 White House Correspondent

-The King reaches the second anniversary of his accession to the throne and the death of Queen Elizabeth II on Sunday, with his health “heading in a very positive trajectory”, a royal source has said.
+King Charles’ health is “heading in a very positive trajectory”, ahead of the second anniversary of his accession to the throne on Sunday, a royal source has said.

-Charles, 75, became head of state immediately upon the death of his mother, the nation’s longest-reigning monarch, who died peacefully at Balmoral Castle on September 8 2022 at the age of 96.
+The King, 75, became head of state upon the death of his mother Queen Elizabeth II, the nation’s longest-reigning monarch, who died peacefully at Balmoral Castle on 8 September 2022 at the age of 96.

-The King, who is still considered a “newbie monarch” in comparison with his mother’s record-breaking tenure, endured a bombshell second year as sovereign, being diagnosed with cancer, dealing with ongoing treatment, while his daughter-in-law the Princess of Wales was also being treated for the disease.

-But a source said Charles had coped with the past year with a “determination to be as public as he was able” to reassure the nation about how much he could still do.
+A source said the monarch had coped with the past year with a “determination to be as public as he was able” to reassure the nation about how much he could still do, having been diagnosed with cancer earlier this year.

-“Her natural warmth, resilience and sense of humour, as I’m sure any patient will tell you, is a wonderful thing to have,” the source told the PA news agency.
+“Her natural warmth, resilience and sense of humour, as I’m sure any patient will tell you, is a wonderful thing to have,” the source told PA.

 “Of course it’s been a stressful year for Her Majesty, too, but there was never a sense of despondency, only a determination that they would get through this, as with so many other challenging issues in the past.”